ox223252/config/README.md

 - [x] read files of config
 - [x] read arguments on command lines
 - [x] read parameters on command lines
-- [ ] read command args and parameters
+- [x] read command args and parameters
+- [x] use NULL pointer to get argument from command line